dremio/iceberg-auth-manager/docs/migration.md

 exchange grant type: this is a common use case for impersonation and delegation, and does not preclude the use of OAuth2 token refresh mechanisms (see [Token Exchange](./token-exchange.md)).

+### Support for Context- and Table-Level Sessions

+Iceberg's `AuthManager` API introduces the concept of context- and table-level sessions.

+Context-level sessions are created by merging the catalog session with the session context, which is generally empty, but can also contain the current user's credentials, depending on the engine.

+Table-level sessions are created by merging the catalog session with table-specific properties, such as a particular OAuth2 token, provided by the catalog server when the client contacts a table endpoint.

+Iceberg's built-in OAuth2 `AuthManager` supports both types of sessions.

+However, issuing OAuth2 tokens from the catalog server directly to clients is not compliant with the OAuth2 standard.
+For this reason, Dremio's Auth Manager does not support table-level sessions.

+Most catalog servers do not vend OAuth2 tokens nor any other OAuth2-related information to clients, so this should not be a problem in practice.

 ### Token Refreshes

 Iceberg's built-in OAuth2 `AuthManager` has a non-standard way of handling token refreshes, making